Skip to content

 There isn’t a lot to keep you busy in Stanley itself — its speck of a downtown spans only a few sparse blocks of restaurants and shops, and the town is home to fewer than 100 year-round residents.
 It's the wilderness all around that draws adventurers here.
 Set in the Sawtooth Valley, where craggy peaks define the skyline, Stanley has an outsized reputation for outdoor recreation, with easy access to the sprawling Sawtooth National Forest.
 Alpine lakes for paddling, mountains to climb, trails for biking and hiking, and legendary stretches of whitewater on the Salmon River all draw free spirits to central Idaho’s backcountry.
 In the height of summer, Stanley hosts street dances and small festivals featuring country and Americana musicians.
 Come winter, much of the town hunkers down for the seemingly endless supply of snow, when Stanley turns into a playground for a lucky few snowmobilers, Nordic skiers, and snowshoers.

-When is the best time to stay in a vacation rental in Stanley?
+The best time to stay in a vacation rental in Stanley

 Late spring through summer sees this sleepy town transform into a busy basecamp for backpackers, rafting outfitters, and backcountry guides, with outdoor recreationists taking advantage of the long, warm days.
 Rafting season typically kicks off in May.
 Local festivals and open-air concerts fill the calendar through Labor Day.
 If you’re a hiker, fall is a great time to book one of the area’s cabin rentals, as the season ushers in cooler temperatures and fewer crowds on the trails.
 During winter, few travelers venture into the cold and ice, though for lovers of snowmobiles and skis, it’s worth the trek.